bjt-user/Linux/kdenlive.md

 Then it appears in the left box and from there you can move it in the bottom in the working area.

+#### working area and directory area
+There are two areas (I just call the working area and directory area).\
+And two video boxes.
+One box shows the video of the clip that is in the "staging area" or however you want to call it.\
+The video on the right shows the video in the working area.\
+You can play it with the play button or just hit <kbd>space</kbd>.

 #### cut pieces out of a video

 select the `razor tool` or hit <kbd>x</kbd>